Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: An Unbounded Self-stabilizing Non-blocking Algorithm

 For the case of corrupted $ssn$ values, $p_i$'s client-side simply ignores arriving message with $ssn$ values that do not match $ssn_i$ (line~\ref{ln:waitUntilSNAPSHOTackReg}).
-For the sake of clarity of our proposal, we also remove periodically any stored snapshot replies that their $ssn$ fields are not equal to $ssn_i$.
+For the sake of clarity of our proposal, we also periodically remove any stored snapshot replies that their $ssn$ fields are not equal to $ssn_i$ (line~\ref{ln:deleteSNAPSHOTack}).

-For the case of corrupted $ts$ values, $p_i$'s do forever loop makes sure that $ts_i$ is not smaller than $reg_i[i].ts$ (line~\ref{ln:tsGetsMaxTsRegTs}) before gossiping to every processor $p_j \in \sP$ its local copy of $p_j$'s shared register (line~\ref{ln:sendGossip}).
+For the case of corrupted $ts$ values, $p_i$'s do-forever loop makes sure that $ts_i$ is not smaller than $reg_i[i].ts$ (line~\ref{ln:tsGetsMaxTsRegTs}) before gossiping to every processor $p_j \in \sP$ its local copy of $p_j$'s shared register (line~\ref{ln:sendGossip}).
 Also, upon the arrival of such gossip messages, Algorithm~\ref{alg:disCongif} merges the arriving information with the local one (line~\ref{ln:GOSSIPupdate}).
 Moreover, when replies from write or snapshot messages arrive to $p_i$, it merges the arriving $ts$ value with the one in $ts_i$ (line~\ref{ln:tsRegMaxTsRegTs}).